 At what point are you normally contacted?
 What treatment do you recommend?

-An excellent article on the prevention and treatment of frostbite can be found here.
+An excellent article on the treatment of frostbite can be found here.

 Do you advise using supplemental oxygen in those frostbite cases that occur at high altitude?